-• Pharmacy Quality Scheme (PQS): The PQS is a voluntary scheme which forms part of the Community Pharmacy Contractual Framework.15 It supports delivery of the NHS Long Term Plan and rewards community pharmacy contractors that deliver quality criteria in three quality dimensions: clinical effectiveness, patient safety and patient experience.
+- Discharge Medicines Service (DMS): A new Essential Service from 15 February 2021.
+NHS trusts are now able to refer patients who would benefit from extra guidance around new prescribed medicines for provision of the DMS at their community pharmacy.
+The service has been identified by NHSE&I Medicines Safety Improvement Programme to be a significant contributor to the safety of patients at transitions of care, by reducing readmissions to hospital.15 - Medicines Use Reviews (MURs) were decommissioned on 31 March 2021.
+A number of additional services have been introduced, including additional eligible patients for the New Medicine Service (NMS). - Pharmacy Quality Scheme (PQS): The PQS is a voluntary scheme that forms part of the CPCF.16 It supports delivery of the NHS LTP and rewards community pharmacy contractors that deliver quality criteria in three quality dimensions: clinical effectiveness, patient safety and patient experience.
 The PQS has been developed to incentivise quality improvement in specific areas yearly.
-At the time of writing the 2022-23 scheme was still being negotiated by the Pharmaceutical Services Negotiating Committee (PSNC) with the Department of Health and Social Care (HHSC) and NHSE&I.
+At the time of writing the 2022-23 scheme was still being negotiated by the Pharmaceutical Services Negotiating Committee (PSNC) with the DHSC and NHSE&I.